equinix/terraform-provider-equinix/docs/resources/metal_device_network_type.md

 * <https://metal.equinix.com/developers/docs/networking/layer2/>
 * <https://metal.equinix.com/developers/docs/networking/layer2-configs/>

-If you are attaching VLAN to a device (i.e. using metal_port_vlan_attachment), link the device ID from this resource, in order to make the port attachment implicitly dependent on the state of the network type.
-If you link the device ID from the metal_device resource, Terraform will not wait for the network type change.
+If you are attaching VLAN to a device (i.e. using equinix_metal_port_vlan_attachment), link the device ID from this resource, in order to make the port attachment implicitly dependent on the state of the network type.
+If you link the device ID from the equinix_metal_device resource, Terraform will not wait for the network type change.
 See examples in [metal_port_vlan_attachment](port_vlan_attachment).

 ## Example Usage